Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Discussion

 With certain limitations and directions for future work, we present a surrogate model using methods of artificial intelligence that naturally integrate spatial information.
 The presented GNN performs well on the considered data sets for an initial or persistent disease outbreak and nonpharmaceutical interventions on all 400 counties of Germany.
 It is able to make predictions with low MAPEs over time horizons between 30 and 90 days, integrating contact pattern changes of the population on up to three different days during the considered period.

-Our surrogate model delivers spatially and demographically resolved disease dynamics for a prediction horizon of several months and speeds up the prediction process substantially.
+Our surrogate model delivers \MK{an age-structured and} spatially resolved disease dynamics for a prediction horizon of several months and speeds up the prediction process substantially.
 As these results can be computed within a fraction of a second, our model is capable of being integrated in web-based application.